 - Some patients bite or hit staff and other children.
-If a child is known for these behaviours they are identified as a risk on the childcare management plan.
-Be aware of where you are place your children making sure they can't access immobile patients, never leaving them unsupervised on the floor. - Also be aware some children have unpredictable or sudden body movements.
+If a child is known for these behaviours they are identified as a risk on the Picture Care Plan in Leecare.
+Be aware of where you place your children, making sure they can't access immobile patients, never leaving them unsupervised on the floor. - Also be aware some children have unpredictable or sudden body movements.
 Take extra care when handling these children as they as they may suddenly roll, wave their arms or kick.